Feel Better From Being Informed

 That said, don’t waste your money.
 Be smart.
 Some lawyers will ask for a $10,000 retainer to do practically nothing except be “on retainer.”
 Every profession has its bad apples, including law.
 That’s a given.
 But this is not a time to be jaded and hate all lawyers due to the greed of a few.

-Click HERE to get the full story whether you need to retain an attorney to speak for you and attend appearances in regard to any given matter.
+Click here to get the full story whether you need to retain an attorney to speak for you and attend appearances in regard to any given matter.

-What type of lawyer do I need?
+What type of legal help do I need?

-This question is important, but also complex.
-Hiring a lawyer is not like going to a doctor, who specializes in emergency medicine, or pediatrics, or on parts of the body: the eyes (optician), joints (orthopedics) or heart (cardiologist), for example.
+It’s not like going to a doctor, who specializes in emergency medicine, or pediatrics, or on parts of the body: the eyes (optician), joints (orthopedics) or heart (cardiologist), for example.
 Moreover, for doctors there exist separate board certifications — and written examinations — for each medical sub-speciality of practice.

 Easy.
 To learn more about retaining our law firm as your local counsel in Western PA Click HERE.